20 Reasons I Teach Hand Clapping Games In Our Homeschool

 Now it’s my privilege to introduce them to my children.
-My girls and I have spent hours clapping, singing, and laughing together.
-I have introduced them to many of the rhymes.
-Sometimes they learn a new one from a friend or cousin and teach it to me.
+My daughters and I have spent hours clapping, singing, and laughing together.
+I taught them many of the rhymes.
+Sometimes they learned a new one from a friend or cousin and taught it to me.

-Develops hand-eye coordination
+1. Develops hand-eye coordination

-Allows their eyes to practice tracking
+2. Allows their eyes to practice tracking

-Provide opportunities to cross the midline
+3. Provides opportunities to cross the midline

-Develops bilateral coordination
+4. Develops bilateral coordination

-Hand clapping games utilize a variety of motions that enhance all three types of bilateral coordination (performing the same activity with both sides of the body as in pushing a rolling pin, or performing alternating movements such as skipping, or performing a different movement with each side of the body such as holding a sheet of paper and cutting it with scissors).
+Hand clapping games utilize a variety of motions that enhance all three types of bilateral coordination (performing the same activity with both sides of the body as in pushing a rolling pin, performing alternating movements such as skipping, and performing a different movement with each side of the body such as holding a sheet of paper and cutting it with scissors).

-Provides practice in motor planning
+5. Provides practice in motor planning

 The repetitive nature of hand clapping games provides practice in motor planning.

-Encourages rhythm and beat awareness
+6. Encourages rhythm and beat awareness

-Hand clapping games often are performed to a specific rhythm and beat and provide a wonderful opportunity for practicing this skill.
+Hand clapping games are often performed to a specific rhythm and beat and provide a wonderful opportunity for practicing this skill.

-Provides practice with sequencing and patterning
+7. Provides practice sequencing and patterning

-Many hand clapping games involve a rhyme that follows a sequence and pattern such as Miss Mary Mack got dressed, then asked for fifty cents, then saw the elephants jump high, etc.
+Many hand clapping games involve a rhyme that follows a sequence and pattern, such as Miss Mary Mack got dressed, then asked for fifty cents, then saw the elephants jump high, etc.

-Develops spatial skills
+8. Develops spatial skills

 Clapping games allow children to improve their spatial skills as they learn their part and interact with their partner.

-Provides an opportunity to practice self-control
+9. Provides an opportunity to practice self-control

-Promotes cooperation and communication
+11. Promotes cooperation and communication

 Many games are designed as a competition.
 Very few exist to encourage cooperative efforts.
-Hand clapping games not only encourage, but require cooperation to master the rhythm and beat in unison.
+Hand clapping games not only encourage but require cooperation to master the rhythm and beat in unison.
 They also provide an opportunity for children to teach a new skill to others.

-Promotes patience and perseverance
+12. Promotes patience and perseverance

-Encourages making eye contact
+13. Encourages making eye contact

 Playing hand clapping games can provide opportunities to practice making eye contact with a friend in a fun and non-threatening situation.

-Enhances auditory Development
+14. Enhances auditory development

 Memorizing and saying the rhyme, hearing the beat, matching the clap to the rhyme, and saying the rhyme in cadence with your partner all enhance auditory development.

-Provides an opportunity to spend quality time together
+15. Provides an opportunity to spend quality time together

-Creates shared experiences
+16. Creates shared experiences

 Have you heard the phrase, “Families that play together, stay together.”?
 Sharing laughter and fun creates a bond that can help you weather difficult times with your child.

-Rewards children with a sense of accomplishment
+17. Rewards children with a sense of accomplishment

-Provides a brain break opportunity
+18. Provides a brain break

-Creates generational memories
+19. Creates generational memories